DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 .. note::

+   KNI is deprecated and will be removed in future.
+   See :doc:`../rel_notes/deprecation`.

    For an alternative to KNI, that does not require any out-of-tree Linux kernel modules, or a custom library, see :ref:`virtio_user_as_exception_path`.